Michael Gambon’s wife inherits fortune leaving long-term girlfriend ‘with nothing’

 Hart, who is a set designer, met Gambon during filming for Longitude in 2000.
 They have two teenage children together: Tom, 17 and William, 15.

-The actor famously split his time between his wife Lady Gambon and his long-term girlfriend Hart for two decades.
+The actor famously split his time between his wife Ms Gambon and his long-term girlfriend Hart for two decades.

 The Layer Cake star drew up his will in 2016 and listed his wife, and their 60-year-old son Fergus, as executors for the document.